Étienne Bonnot de Condillac: Economics

-Condillac's 'Le Commerce et le Gouvernement' (published in 1776, the same year as Adam Smith's Wealth of Nations) attempted to place economics in a coherent logical framework.
+Condillac's Le Commerce et le Gouvernement (published in 1776, the same year as Adam Smith's Wealth of Nations) attempted to place economics in a coherent logical framework.
 He was a friend of François Quesnay – leader of the Physiocrats.
 Much of Condillac's work reflected mainstream Physiocrats, particularly his analysis of the structure of taxation and proposals for the revival of the economy, but he also proposed another line of argument, claiming that producers work to obtain utility.
 Most physiocrats rejected utility and the idea was ignored until his 'rediscovery' by Stanley Jevons and Carl Menger in 1871.

 In his theory of "vrai prix" [true price], Condillac proposed a theory of human history divided into two phases: progress and decline.
 Progress is marked by a rational development and use of resources; decline is precipitated by bad behavior from the upper classes that then trickles down to the workers, encouraging excess, luxury, and false prices that harm the masses.
 Condillac saw the remedy to this as "vrai prix," a true price created by the unimpeded interaction of supply and demand, to be achieved by complete deregulation.
 People would be taught to work toward their best interest in an open market through a reshaping of their perceptions.
 By advocating of a free market economy in contrast to the prevailing contemporary policy of state control in France, Condillac influenced classical liberal economics.

-History

-Condillac's Histoire ancienne and Histoire moderne (1758–1767) demonstrated how the experience and observation of the past aided man.
-History was not a mere retelling of the past, but a source of information and inspiration as well.
-Reason and critical thinking can improve man's lot and destroy superstition and fanaticism.
-History thus served as a moral, political, and philosophical textbook which taught man to live better.
-Thus the two histories present the basic program of the Enlightenment in crystallized form.